harrymkt/zluinav/content/docs/documentation.md

 You may then create pages in the test section usually as pages in the main documentation section.

 ## Variables
-The following variables may be required to set in the main documentation section if the section isn't named `docs`.
+The following variables may be required to set in the main documentation section if the section is not named `docs`.
 All below variables are set in extra object of the main documentation section.
 - `section_path`: the path to the main documentation section.
 Default: "docs/_index.md"